 Child Support Fraud: Can It Send You To Prison?

 As a parent, you are legally and morally obliged to provide for your kids financially.
-But if you won’t live up to your obligation, whether intentionally or by accident, you could be charged with child support fraud.
+But if you don’t live up to your obligation, intentionally or by accident, you could be charged with child support fraud.

-Though state laws vary, child support fraud is a serious offense.
-In most states, it’s punishable with prison time in addition to back payments of any child support due and hefty fines.
+Though state laws vary, child support fraud is a severe offense.
+In most states, it’s punishable with prison time, back payments of any child support due, and hefty fines.

 In this post, we’ll talk about what happens if you are convicted of child support fraud and what you can do about it.
 But first, you need to understand how child support fraud happens.